• About

 Asian Noodle Salad with Chicken Pinterest Pin

-This Asian Pasta Salad Recipe with Chicken is fresh, crunchy, and utterly irresistible.
-Filled with juicy chicken, fried wontons, crunchy greens, sweet mandarins, and the very best Asian sesame vinaigrette, it’s easy to enjoy this Asian Pasta Salad as a satisfying lunch or light dinner.
+This Asian Pasta Salad Recipe is fresh, crunchy, and utterly irresistible.
+Filled with juicy chicken, fried wontons, crunchy greens, sweet mandarins, and the very best Asian sesame vinaigrette, it’s easy to enjoy this Asian Pasta Salad as a satisfying lunch or light dinner and perfect for picnics, potlucks, and summer BBQs.

 Large salad bowl filled with tossed together Asian pasta salad.

-If you’re thinking, hmm, this looks an awful lot like your Chinese Chicken Salad, I’d probably tell you you’re right.
+If you’re thinking, hmm, this looks a lot like your Chinese Chicken Salad, I’d probably tell you you’re right.

-Except where it’s not…because this delicious potluck, backyard bbq side dish, meal prep miracle, or maybe just…easy dinner? comes filled with pasta.
-Rotini noodles to be specific.
-In fact, the noodles play a pretty big role in trapping the delicious homemade vinaigrette in their little nooks and crannies, giving this BEST EVER pasta salad a huge flavor advantage.
+You see, this amazing potluck, bbq side dish, meal prep miracle, or maybe just…easy dinner? comes filled with pasta – rotini pasta.
+In fact, the noodles play a pretty big role in trapping the delicious homemade vinaigrette in their little nooks and crannies, giving this BEST-EVER pasta salad a huge flavor advantage.

 But, it’s not just about the swirly rotini.